kdneldor/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?

+  CONTEXT API HELPS TO SIMPLIFY STATE MANAGEMENT BY ELIMNATING THE NEED FOR PROP DRILLING

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+ACTIONS: FUNCTIONS THAT TAKE IN DISPATCH CASES FROM THE REDUCER SO THAT THEY CAN WORK TOGETHER TO MANAGE STATE/DATA FLOW.

+REDUCERS: HOLDS INITIAL STATE FOR THE APP AS WELL AS THE REDUCER FUNCTION, WHICH HOLDS CASES AND RETURN VALUES DEPENDING ON THE CORRESPONDING ACTION.

+STORE: BASICALLY A ONE STOP SHOP FOR STATE MANAGEMENT.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+APP STATE IS GLOBAL, COMPONENT STATE IS LOCALIZED.
+APP STATE IS HANDY FOR DATA THAT NEEDS TO BE ACCESSIBLE EVERYWHERE.
+COMPONENT NEED ONLY RESIDE IN THAT SPECIFIC COMPONENT.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+REDUX THUNK IS MIDDLEWARE THAT RETURNS FUNCTIONS INSTEAD OF OBJECTS REGARDING OUR ACTION CREATORS.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+CONTEXT API.
+IT WAS SO EASY TO USE!

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.